 Michelle sent this story to us and said she felt very prompted to share her story about breastfeeding her four children.
 I very much appreciated her experiences and her honesty.
 I hope that her story will reach the people who need to hear it.
 My one addition to her story is to say, “Don’t feel guilty!
 Don’t feel guilty about how you need (or want) to feed your baby.
 Just do the best you can.
 That is all God expects of any of us.”

 My first pregnancy was very easy.
 The only unusual thing about it was that my breasts didn’t grow, but since it was my first, I didn’t notice.
 After a traumatic delivery with 4th degree tearing, I struggled getting my baby to latch but she eventually did.
 72 hours postpartum, my milk came in and we started our nursing relationship.

 At five weeks postpartum, my milk supply suddenly dropped.
-I thought it was because of two reasons– the first being that at two weeks postpartum, I had gone back to school to finish my last year of college and, since I didn’t have a Breast Pump at that moment, I instructed the babysitter to feed my daughter formula when she was hungry.
+I thought it was because of two reasons– the first being that at two weeks postpartum, I had gone back to school to finish my last year of college and I instructed the babysitter to feed my daughter formula when she was hungry.
 The other reason, I thought, may have been because my daughter was going through a growth spurt.

 After two weeks of near-constant nursing and lots of crying, I realized I needed to supplement.
 I had been co-sleeping, drinking a lot and taking brewer’s yeast (the solutions suggested to me by my lactation consultant) but I simply wasn’t producing enough.
 I started supplementing a lot but continued nursing a little until we weaned at eleven months.